 3) Enjoy Farmers’ Markets

-Fall is harvest season and it’s a great time to visit your local farmers’ market.
+Fall is harvest season, and it’s a great time to visit your local farmers’ market.
 Get out and enjoy the wonderful fruits and vegetables that are in season this year.
-They are full of nutrients and antioxidants that will keep you healthy during cold and flu season.
+They have the nutrients and antioxidants to keep you healthy during cold and flu season.
 When you buy fruits and vegetables locally, they are also more nutritious because they don’t travel as far to get to you.
 It will make it easier to get those 8-10 servings of fruits and vegetables every day.
 Remember to eat more vegetables than fruits!
 Use what’s available at your farmers’ market to inspire your cooking.
 Try this butternut squash soup or this cabbage soup.

 4) Avoid Inflammatory Foods

-Inflammatory foods can wreak havoc on your microbiome and an unhealthy gut can keep you from absorbing all the nutrients from your healthy foods.
+Inflammatory foods can wreak havoc on your microbiome, and an unhealthy gut can keep you from absorbing all the nutrients from your healthy foods.
 Avoid inflammatory foods like sugar, gluten, dairy, soy, and processed foods that can contribute to chronic inflammation and gut problems.
-If you haven’t gotten your food allergies tested, make sure to add that to your to-do list!
+If you still need to get your food allergies tested, please be sure to add that to your to-do list!
 Foods that are healthy for some people can cause inflammation in those allergic to them.